afraz-khan/hush-hush/README.md

   - `origin` should be the source like "dojo-bank", "facebook", "google account".
   - `username` should be actual username/email or any unique value that you setup for that particular account for identification.
 - You can import credentials in bulk. use this [guide](https://github.com/afraz-khan/hush-hush/blob/main/setup/import-format/README.md).
+- Each time you login to your wallet, user session is valid for 20 mins only.
+You will have to re-login after each session expires.

 #### Demo 🌠
 Demo Link: https://hush-hush-demo.herokuapp.com/